sympa-community/gpldoc/man/Sympa-Spool.3.md

 generally never changed through lifetime of instance.
 Thus, constructor of generator class should take context object as an argument.

+`localpart` is encoded in a bit complex manner.

+- If the context is Site or Robot, it is a value of `email` parameter, typically "`sympa`".
+- If the context is Family, it is encoded as `@_family name_`.
+This encoding was added on Sympa 6.2.53b.
+- If the context is List, it is encoded as local part of list address according to listtype (See also ["get\_address" in Sympa](./Sympa.3.md#get_address)).

 # CONFIGURATION PARAMETERS